UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 int found = scanf_s("%d", &x);
 ```

 * The first parameter is the *format string*.
-This tells `scanf_s` what types of information to look for and convert to a numerical value.
+Similar to `printf`, this tells `scanf_s` what types of information to look for and convert to a numerical value.
-* The second parameter is where to save the result.
-For this, we give the function the **address**.
-This allows `scan_s` to overwrite x on our behalf.
+* The second parameter is **where** to save the result.
+For this, we give the function the **address** of the variable.
+This allows `scan_s` to overwrite the variable `x`` on our behalf.

-This is sometimes called *passing by reference*
+This is sometimes called *passing by reference*.

+# Perspective
+If this is your first time programming, do not be surprised if you are struggling.
+You may notice that it takes you longer than others.
+This is absolutely fine.

+> Learning to program is a long game, and is sometimes compared to learning a spoken language.
+It *needs* time and a lot of practice.
+You might even say brain neurons need time to prune and connect, so give your brain time to assimilate, and be kind to yourself if you are struggling.

+It is quite normal to struggle.
+Get what you can from these labs.
+Getting lots of sleep helps.

+Even by the end of the course, the expectation in a programming job would be that you are still a *junior developer*.

 # Stretch Tasks